 - Add the ketchup, ½ cup water, brown sugar, mustard, chili powder, oregano, Worcestershire sauce, salt and pepper.
 Stir until well-combined and add the 'beef' back in.

-- Cook on a low simmer for 20 minutes.
+- Reduce the heat and cook on a low simmer for 20 minutes.
 Add additional water if the Sloppy Joe sauce is too thick.
-Finish with a dash of hot sauce, if desired.
+Pro tip: Finish with a dash of hot sauce, if desired.

 - Spoon over warmed rolls and top with Vegan Coleslaw.